moonlight-stream/moonlight-embedded/README.md

 	pair Pair device with computer
 	stream Stream computer to device
 	list List available games and applications
-	help Show this help
+	quit Quit the application or game being streamed help Show this help

 	Streaming options: